 Stanley Thangaraj, City College of New York

-Amber Abbas is an Assistant Professor of History at St. Joseph’s University in Philadelphia where she teaches courses on World History, South Asia, and Oral History Methodology.
-She completed her Ph.D. in South Asian History at the University of Texas at Austin under the supervision of Gail Minault.
-Amber’s research focuses on the period of transition associated with the 1947 Independence and Partition of India that ultimately resulted in the creation of three separate states: India, Pakistan and Bangladesh.
-Her research looks specifically at the graduates of a Muslim university in India who had been students in the 1940s during the run-up to independence and partition.
-These students were active in formulating and spreading expectations about Pakistan and the future of Indian Muslims that remain relevant in South Asia today.
-In 2014, she was a participant in the 9th National History Center Seminar on Decolonization.
-She served as co-chair of SAADA's Academic Council from 2014-2017.
-She has worked in archives in the United States, England, Pakistan, India, and Bangladesh.
+Amber Abbas is an Associate Professor of History at St. Joseph’s University in Philadelphia where she teaches courses on World History, South Asia, South Asian America and Oral History Methodology.
+She completed her Ph.D. in South Asian History at the University of Texas at Austin where she trained in oral history training with Martha Norkunas.
+Amber’s oral history and archival research focuses on the period of transition associated with the 1947 Independence and Partition of India that ultimately resulted in the creation of three separate states: India, Pakistan and Bangladesh.
+She served as co-chair of the Academic Council of South Asian American Digital Archive from 2014-2017, and on the SAADA Board of Directors.
+She serves on the OHA Education Committee and has published in South Asian History and Culture, The Appendix, and The Oral History Review.
+She has worked in archives and conducted oral histories in the United States, England, Pakistan, India, and Bangladesh.

 Ishan Ashutosh is Assistant Professor of Geography at Indiana University-Bloomington.
 As a critical human geographer, Dr. Ashutosh’s work encompasses the study of migration, the politics of race and ethnicity from an international and comparative perspective, and urban studies.
 His research examines the multiple and contested representations of South Asia through projects situated at the intersection of migration and area studies.
 The first research project focuses on the transnational politics of South Asian diasporas in multiple urban centres in the United States and Canada.
 His second research project examines the constructions of South Asia in the social sciences as a site of knowledge production from within the discipline of geography and as Cold War area studies.
 Dr. Ashutosh holds a PhD in Geography from Syracuse University, a Master's degree in the Social Sciences from the University of Chicago, and a BA in History from the State University of New York at Buffalo.